 3a.
-Nervous system effects.
+Nervous system effects

 (i) Nervous system hazard (Sections 1.2.1, 1.3.1).
 The draft assessment concludes that nervous system toxicity is a human hazard of RDX exposure.
 Please comment on whether the available human, animal, and mechanistic studies support this conclusion.
-Please comment on whether the selection of convulsions as the endpoint to represent this hazard is scientifically supported and clearly described.
+Is the selection of convulsions as the endpoint to represent this hazard scientifically supported and clearly described?

 - (ii) Nervous system-specific toxicity values (Section 2.1.1).
 Please comment on whether the selection of studies reporting nervous system effects is scientifically supported and clearly described.
 Considering the difference in toxicokinetics between gavage and dietary administration (described in Appendix C, Section C.1, and in the context of specific hazards in the toxicological review), is it appropriate to consider the Crouse et al. (2006) study, which used gavage administration?
-Please comment on whether the characterization of convulsions as a severe endpoint, and the potential relationship to mortality, is appropriately described. - (iii) Points of departure for nervous system endpoints (Section 2.1.2).
-Please comment on whether the calculation of PODs for these studies is scientifically supported and clearly described.
+Is the characterization of convulsions as a severe endpoint, and the potential relationship to mortality, appropriately described? - (iii) Points of departure for nervous system endpoints (Section 2.1.2).
+Are the calculations of PODs for these studies scientifically supported and clearly described?
 Does the severity of convulsions warrant the use of a benchmark response level of 1% extra risk?
 Is calculation of the lower bound on the benchmark dose (BMDL) for convulsions appropriate and consistent with the EPA's Benchmark Dose Guidance? - (iv) Uncertainty factors for nervous system endpoints (Section 2.1.3).
-Please comment on whether the application of uncertainty factors to these PODs is scientifically supported and clearly described.
+Is the application of uncertainty factors to these PODs scientifically supported and clearly described?
 The subchronic and database uncertainty factors incorporate multiple considerations; please comment specifically on the scientific rationale for the application of a subchronic uncertainty factor of 1 and a database uncertainty factor of 3.1 - (v) Nervous system-specific reference dose (Section 2.1.4).
-Please comment on whether the organ/system-specific reference dose derived for nervous system effects is scientifically supported and clearly characterized.
+Is the organ/systemspecific reference dose derived for nervous system effects scientifically supported and clearly characterized?

 3b.
-Kidney and other urogenital system effects.
+Kidney and other urogenital system effects

 - (i) Kidney and other urogenital system hazard (Sections 1.2.2, 1.3.1).
 The draft assessment concludes that kidney and other urogenital system toxicity is a potential human hazard of RDX exposure.
 Please comment on whether the available human, animal, and mechanistic studies support this conclusion.
-Please comment on whether the selection of suppurative prostatitis as the endpoint to represent this hazard is scientifically supported and clearly described. - (ii) Kidney and other urogenital system-specific toxicity values (Section 2.1.1).
-Please comment on whether the selection of the Levine et al. (1983) study that describes kidney and other urogenital system effects is scientifically supported and clearly described. - (iii) Points of departure for kidney and other urogenital system endpoints (Section 2.1.2).
-Please comment on whether the calculation of a POD for this study is scientifically supported and clearly described.
+Is the selection of suppurative prostatitis as the endpoint to represent this hazard scientifically supported and clearly described? - (ii) Kidney and other urogenital system-specific toxicity values (Section 2.1.1).
+Is the selection of the Levine et al. (1983) study that describes kidney and other urogenital system effects scientifically supported and clearly described? - (iii) Points of departure for kidney and other urogenital system endpoints (Section 2.1.2).
+Is the calculation of a POD for this study scientifically supported and clearly described? - (iv) Uncertainty factors for kidney and other urogenital system endpoints (Section 2.1.3).
+Is the application of uncertainty factors to the POD scientifically supported and clearly described?